olubunmi08/gitub-tasks/README.md

-# BUGHUNTERS-gitub-tasks
+# gitub-tasks
-This is my first repository Configuring it to get notification on slack
+This is my first attempt on gitub